 Yukon Canada Travel Guide

-Yukon Canada is the smallest of the three territories.
+Yukon Territory is your ultimate Northern Road Trip.
+The Yukon is the smallest of the three territories in Canada.
 Whitehorse is the territorial capital and Yukon Canada’s only city.
 There is a vast amount of space and wilderness up there with a largely untouched landscape.

 At 5,959 m, Yukon’s Mount Logan, in Kluane National Park and Reserve, is the highest mountain in Canada and the second-highest on the North American continent.

-Thousands of heritage sites can be found throughout the Yukon Canada Territory.
-You have many opportunities to learn about Yukon’s colourful past.
+Thousands of heritage sites can be found throughout the Yukon Canada Territory and you have many opportunities to learn about Yukon’s colourful past.

 By Air – Scheduled flights to Whitehorse depart Vancouver, Kelowna, Calgary, Ottawa and Edmonton, as well as the Northwest Territories, Alaska and Frankfurt, Germany.
 You can fly to the Yukon and rent a car or RV in Whitehorse, or book an adventure package with an outfitter.
 Once you arrive, make sure to visit one of the Community Visitor Information Centres for current information and bulletins.